 Mitochondria are bean-shaped organelles that generate fuel for the cell in the form of adenosine triphosphate (ATP).
 Cells that require the most energy such as those in the brain, heart, liver, kidney, skeletal muscles, and the eye - contain the most mitochondria.
 Mitochondria also signal other cellular components to perform specific functions, allow cell growth, and determine cell death.
 They are able to self-replicate independently because they contain their own DNA and RNA.

 Unfortunately, they are extremely vulnerable to free radical damage.

 Damage can be inflicted from environmental influences such as UV radiation, pollution, and cigarette smoke.
 Internal damage occurs when mitochondria generate free radicals at a higher rate than normal.
-These rogue free radicals steal electrons off the closest stable molecule in their vicinity, which may be a protein molecule making up the mitochondria DNA or RNA or a structural fat molecule within the mitochondrial membrane.
+These rogue free radicals steal electrons off the closest stable molecule in their vicinity, which may be a protein molecule, making up the mitochondrial DNA or RNA, or a structural fat molecule within the mitochondrial membrane.

 This is where the MFRTA fits in.

 Damage inflicted on mitochondria may not be enough to kill them but is usually enough to disrupt their normal function.
 Dysfunctional mitochondria send incorrect messages, decrease ATP production, and produce more free radicals.
 Defective mitochondria replicate their own damaged DNA into new mitochondria, eventually displacing all well-performing mitochondria.
 Dysfunctional mitochondria are associated with many degenerative health conditions.
 Out of control free radicals can cause widespread tissue damage and put our body in a state of oxidative stress.